medullan/jenkins-docker-vagrant-ansible/README.md

 }
 ```
 #### Things to Note:
 If there are raw xml config files that you want to be copied to Jenkins.
-Then simply adding them to the `provisioners/ansible/files/jenkins/config` will get them to jenkins for pre-configuration.
+Then simply adding them to the `provisioners/ansible/files/jenkins/config` directory will get them to jenkins for pre-configuration.

 ### Step 2: Run Playbook